Thummalacheruvu

 Thummalacheruvu is a village in Palnadu district of the Indian state of Andhra Pradesh.
 It is located in Piduguralla mandal of Guntur revenue division.

+The village is well connected by road through the Narketpally–Addanki State Highway.
+The district headquarters is Narasaraopeta.

-Government and politics
+Government and Politics

 Thummalacheruvu gram panchayat is the local self-government of the village.
 It is divided into wards and each ward is represented by a ward member.
 The ward members are headed by a Sarpanch.

+The village has facilities such as a Sachivalayam and a Raithu Bharosa Kendram.
+The current MLA is Yarapatineni Srinivasarao, who succeeded Kasu Mahesh Reddy.

 Transport

 Tummalacheruvu railway station, situated on the Nallapadu-Pagidipalli section, serves the village with rail connectivity.

+The village is served by the Macherla–Vijayawada MEMU train, with the local railway station functioning as a halt station.
+APSRTC bus services and private share auto services are available from the nearest town, Piduguralla, for travelers coming from Guntur or Narasaraopeta.
+Piduguralla is located approximately 12 km from the village.
+Travellers coming from Hyderabad or Miryalaguda may request a stop at the Toll plaza located on the highway.

+The village is having Postal services and a post office situated opposite to Government primary high school.

 Education

 As per the school information report for the academic year 2018–19, the village has a total of 6 schools.
 These include 5 Zilla Parishad/Mandal Parishad and one private schools.